Skip to contents

 Acknowledgements and dependencies

-bifrost builds on the work from mvMORPH, phytools, ape, future, and future.apply.
+bifrost builds on substantial work from mvMORPH, phytools, ape, future, and future.apply.
+The greedy search algorithim is adapted from Mitov et al 2019 and Smith et al 2023.
 See the DESCRIPTION file for complete dependency and version information.

-Initial development of bifrost was supported by the Oxford Research Software Engineering Group with support from Schmidt Sciences, LLC.
+Development of the bifrost R package was supported by the Oxford Research Software Engineering Group, with support from Schmidt Sciences, LLC. and the Michigan Institute for Data Science and AI in Society.

 Schmidt Sciences logoOxford RSE logo